orlando-math-circle/omc-app/docs/content/en/tutorials/backend.md

 title: Backend
 description: Videos and instructionals on the backend technologies.
 category: Tutorials
-position: 11
+position: 10
 ---

 These videos are a progression showing the basic concepts of the NestJS backend in practice.
-As explained in the <a href="tutorials/introduction">tutorial introduction</a> these are not requirements or meant to be implied as best practices.
+As explained in <a href="tutorials/stack">stack</a> these are not requirements or meant to be implied as best practices.
 They are meant to help explain the thought process going into how the first team developed the application.

 ## NestJS Part 1 - Basics